juri/tui-fuzzy-finder/README.md

 aims to provide the core functionality of `fzf` in a Swift library, so you can write your tools in Swift.

+Because `tui-fuzzy-finder` is in Swift and runs inside your code, you can use use any normal Swift values for the list, as long as they conform to `CustomStringConvertible`.
+You can even make them display ANSI escape sequences.

 ## What is included

 `tui-fuzzy-finder` consists of a Swift library and an executable, `sfzf`, that uses it.
 The purpose